1: Basic Idea

 - The Clan did not receive any Admin Losses or Misses during the previous Season.
 Note: this condition applies to every team that the Clan fielded during the previous Season.

 - Participation in the League is free for all Clans.
 Operating costs (website, etc.) are paid by the members of the League Staff and/or donations.

 - All members of a Clan, including applicants who use the clan's tag, are eligible to play for the Clan.
 However, all players must be listed in the official Player-List in the RTS-League Clan Profile.
 Each Clan is solely responsible for maintaining their own Player-List before, during, and after each Season.

 - Any individual who has played for one Clan (team) during a Season may not play for another Clan (team) during the same Season.

 - The Player-List is to be submitted at the beginning of the Season.
 Changes can be made at any time; however, new players can only play after a waiting period of seven days, starting from the day they are added to the Player-List.
 The same applies with name changes.
-The eligibility of a Player can be checked in the Player-List (players with a green box are eligible, and those with a red box are ineligible).
+The eligibility of a Player can be checked in the Player-List.

 - If a Clan signs up multiple Teams, the full roster of each Team must be submitted with the Clan's application at the beginning of each Season.

 - All players must play in ESO, Voobly, and IP games with the exact name indicated in the Player-List.
 If a player has separate ESO and Voobly accounts and the names are not identical, both account names must be listed in the Clan roster.
 Even a misspelling or missing underscore can result in an administrative action, depending on the circumstances of the infraction.
 If, when asked, a clan refuses to swap out an ineligible player, and the games are not played as a result, that clan will receive a Miss (see below, Rule 9.2).